root-project/web/manual/python/index.md

 The purpose of these classes was to serve as a base class for Python classes that wanted to inherit from the ROOT::Math classes.
 This allowed to define Python functions that could be used for fitting in Fit::Fitter.<br/>
-In the new PyROOT, `TPyMultiGenFunction` and `TPyMultiGradFunction` do not exist anymore, since their functionality is automatically provided by new cppyy: if a Python class inherits from a C++ class, a wrapper C++ class is automatically generated.
+In the new Python interface, `TPyMultiGenFunction` and `TPyMultiGradFunction` do not exist anymore, since their functionality is automatically provided by new cppyy: if a Python class inherits from a C++ class, a wrapper C++ class is automatically generated.
 That wrapper class redirects any call from C++ to the methods implemented by the Python class.